Founders of daycare centre for kids with critical illnesses jointly named ST Singaporean of the Year 2023

 Former nurse Ronita Paul, 72, and volunteer coordinator Geraldine Lee, 66, founded Arc Children’s Centre in 2011 to offer these children emotional support and give them a chance to enjoy a normal childhood.

 The centre was opened after Ms Paul met a 14-year-old boy at Assisi Hospice who was brought in for pain control while his parents worked.
-He asked why there was no such place for children, and Ms Paul promised him that she would open one.
+He asked why there was no such place catering to children, and Ms Paul promised him that she would open one.

 He died months later, and she paired up with Ms Lee to keep her word.